-Couples touring with children too small to ride Space Mountain can both ride without waiting twice in line by taking advantage of "switching off."
-Here's how it works: when you enter the Space Mountain line, tell the first Disney attendant (Greeter One) that you want to switch off.
+Couples touring with children too small to ride Space Mountain can both ride without waiting twice in line by taking advantage of “switching off.”
+Here’s how it works: When you enter the Space Mountain line, tell the first Disney attendant (Greeter One) that you want to switch off.
 The attendant will allow you, your spouse, and your small child (or children) to continue together, phoning ahead to tell Greeter Two to expect you.
-When you reach Greeter Two (at the turnstile near the boarding area), you'll be given specific directions.
+When you reach Greeter Two (at the turnstile near the boarding area), you’ll be given specific directions.
 One of you will proceed to ride, while the other stays with the kids.
 Whoever rides will be admitted by the unloading attendant to stairs leading back up to the boarding area.
 Here you switch off.
 The second parent rides, and the first parent takes the kids down the stairs to the unloading area where everybody is reunited and exits together.
-Switching off is also available at Big Thunder Mountain Railroad and Splash Mountain, and for Fastpass users.
+Switching off is also available at Big Thunder Mountain Railroad and Splash Mountain (and other attractions), and for FastPass+ users.

 This chart shows you roughly how long you'll wait for Space Mountain when you visit on a day with a given Magic Kingdom Crowd Level.
 The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Space Mountain Wait Times.